MicrosoftDocs/Teams-Auto-Attendant-and-Call-Queue-Backup-and-Bulk-Provisioning-Tools/Call Queue/README.md

 ### Microsoft Graph Scopes Requested

-The PowerShell scripts request the following Microsoft Graph scopes"
+The PowerShell scripts request the following Microsoft Graph scopes:
   - Organization.Read.All
   - User.ReadWrite.All